top of page

 Apprentice Training Summary:

-• Each student receives roughly 10 hours of psychedelic sessions spread over 5 days, with another 2 hours of integration sessions
+• Each student receives roughly 10 hours of psychedelic sessions spread over 5 days, with another integration session roughly 1 to 2 weeks after Part A has completed

 • Each student also benefits from roughly 24 hours of observation of other student's live sessions, post session debriefs, and integration work

-• 1 to 2 months after completing Part A, students begin 7 weeks of online, live, classroom learning (composed of seven 2.5 hour weekly meetings)
+• 8 weeks of online, live, classroom-style learning (composed of eight 2.5 hour weekly meetings)

 Pricing (payment plans are available):

-* We do not provide accommodations for Part A in-person courses.
-We recommend that students arrange to stay at the same location in order to deepen their experience of community and support.
-Also, for where PSI does not maintain a permanent training site and which require faculty to travel, there is an additional travel expense fee of 800 - 1,000 USD added to the cost of the training (depending on the country)
+* We do not provide accommodations for Part A in-person courses, but we recommend that students arrange to stay at the same location in order to deepen their experience of community and support

 Apprentice Training Outline:

-• Preliminary Zoom meeting covering logistics and theory lecture
+• Preliminary Zoom meeting introductions to the training team and cohort

-• Day 3: 2 hour medicine assisted (cannabis or ketamine) PSIP session per student, and 4 hours of observation
+• Day 3: 2 hours of medicine-assisted (ketamine or cannabis) PSIP session per student, and 4 hours of observation

 • Day 4: 1 hour of non-medicine integration per student, 2 hours of observing integration sessions